Regulatory Landscape for the Direct Marketing of Meat and Poultry in Oklahoma

 9 of the Code of Federal Regulations.

 - Any meat or poultry from animals slaughtered at a federal establishment may be transported and sold in commerce across the entire Unites States.
+In short, this meat can be sold and sent across state lines.
 These products also may be exported if all export provisions have been accomplished.

 - State Inspection.
 This describes Oklahoma establishments that operate directly, according to the regulations